Why Somatic CPD Trainings?

 NB.
 These processes are long term practices and require continuing commitment.

-This training takes place on Dartmoor, Devon.
+The Location: This training takes place on Dartmoor, Devon.
 Dartmoor is “a rugged and captivating region in the Southwest of England, offering a remarkably diverse and utterly magical outdoor experience.
 Covering 954 square kilometres, this ancient landscape is characterised by rolling hills, vast granite tors, gorgeous green valleys, and pristine rivers”.
 Dartmoor is a place where the elements, history, and nature converge to facilitate tangible experiences of connection to ancient lands.
 Embodying the elements on Dartmoor can be a deeply transformational experience that can re-invigorate, re-animate and re-wild our connection to self, nature and other.
 Elemental Body was born out of my own practice in Dartmoor and it now feels appropriate that students/participants can experience the site specificity of this work.

 Leusdon Memorial Hall on Widdecombe on the Moor will provide us with a beautiful simple indoor space with kitchen and tea making facilities where morning practice will take place.
 In the afternoons, weather permitting, we will explore working outside by the river and up at one of the Tors as we develop our Elemental Body practice with nature where there is an abundance of the elements (rushing rivers, beautiful woods, huge granite boulders, and the spacious skies and expanses of moorland), returning to the Hall for a final closing process daily.